 05 of 06

-Just a small village, Ardagh is often ranked amongst the most picturesque small settlements in Ireland.
-Clustering around the small "green", the whole village was basically created as accommodation for the servants and employees of a local landowner.
-Who had his own ideas on building styles - instead of going native, he modeled his village on English and Cornish prototypes.
+Not more than a small village, Ardagh is often ranked amongst the most picturesque little settlements in Ireland.
+Clustering around the compact "green", the whole village was basically created as accommodation for the servants and employees of a local landowner.
+The landlord in question had his own ideas on building styles and instead of embracing Irish architecture, he modeled his village on English and Cornish prototypes.
 Ardagh is maybe the most "English" of all Irish villages due to this quirk.

 06 of 06

-Visiting County Longford and stuck for something to do in the evening?
-Well, you could do worse than head out into a local pub (which, by default, will be an "original Irish pub") and then join a traditional Irish session.
+Visiting County Longford and looking for a traditional activity in the evening?
+Well, you could do worse than head out into a local pub (which, by default, will be an "original Irish pub") and then join a traditional Irish music session.
 Why not give it a try?

 Most sessions start at around 9:30 pm or whenever a few musicians have gathered.
 Here are some reliable venues: